-Any student who (1) previously participated in PIAA interscholastic athletic competition pursuant to a

-CIPPE; and (2) is seeking to participate in practices, interschool practices, scrimmages, and subsequent sport(s) in the same school year, must no earlier than six weeks prior to the first practice day of the next sports season, complete online at fcasdathletics.org through FamilyID, the CIPPE recertification by parent/guardian.
+Any student who (1) previously participated in PIAA interscholastic athletic competition pursuant to a CIPPE; and (2) is seeking to participate in practices, interschool practices, scrimmages, and subsequent sport(s) in the same school year, must no earlier than six weeks prior to the first practice day of the next sports season, complete, through the district's online registration platform at fcasdathletics.org, the CIPPE recertification by parent/guardian.

-The principal, or principal's designee, of that student's school must review the Supplemental Health History of that student and if any Supplemental Health History questions are either checked yes or circled, shall require that student to submit a completed Section 9 Recertification by Licensed Physician of Medicine or Osteopathic Medicine.
-Forms are to be submitted to the principal or principal's designee of that student's school prior to that student's additional participation in interscholastic athletics.
+If any Supplemental Health History questions are either checked yes or circled, that student is required to submit a completed Section 9 Recertification by a Licensed Physician of Medicine or Osteopathic Medicine.
+Completed forms should be uploaded to the online registration platform prior to the student's participation in the next sport season.

 Participation in athletics is a privilege.
-A student athlete must determine the importance of this privilege by following through with the required responsibilities of receiving a physical in the specified time restraints, meeting the established QPA of 2.0, and meeting all attendance requirements.
+A student-athlete must determine the importance of this privilege by following through with the required responsibilities of receiving a physical in the specified time restraints, meeting the established QPA of 2.0, and meeting all attendance requirements.